-An anti-inflammatory diet can do wonders for all aspects of your health, from improving immune function and increasing weight loss to reducing pain, elevating energy, and boosting mood.
+An anti-inflammatory diet can do wonders for all aspects of your health, from supporting immune function and healthy weight loss to helping maintain vibrant energy levels and a positive mood.
 Even better?
 A diet that is centered around anti-inflammatory foods will go a long way towards nourishing your microbiome and giving your beneficial bacteria the prebiotic fuel they need to really thrive.

 So, what’s the key to a gut-healthy anti-inflammatory diet?
 Focusing on foods that combat inflammation while cutting out foods that inflame your system will help to keep your body in an alkaline state, which helps to reduce overall inflammation and its negative impacts on your health.